slobentanzer/causality_perspective_2023/manuscript.md

 ## Causality in foundation models

-There has been an enormous spike of interest in attention-based neural network models, in large part due to the success of Large Language Models (LLMs, [Glossary][Large Language Models]).
+There has been an enormous spike of interest in attention-based neural network models, in large part due to the success of [Large Language Models][Large Language Models] (LLMs).
-While the high performance of LLMs is based on myriad technical improvements, the introduction of attention ([Glossary][Attention (deep learning)]) as an architectural bias ([Glossary][Bias (machine learning)]) has been a major contributor to their success [@doi:10.48550/arXiv.1706.03762].
+While the high performance of LLMs is based on myriad technical improvements, the introduction of [attention][Attention (deep learning)] as an architectural [bias][Bias (machine learning)] has been a major contributor to their success [@doi:10.48550/arXiv.1706.03762].
 This has led to the development of attention-based molecular models (most commonly for gene expression), which can also be considered “GPT” models: Generative Pre-trained Transformers [@doi:10.1038/s41592-021-01252-x;@doi:10.1038/s41586-023-06139-9;@doi:10.1101/2023.04.30.538439].
 Attention as a learning mechanism enables the integration of non-local information in a flexible manner.
 In a molecular model that reasons about gene expression, such as Geneformer, attention allows the integration of distant regulatory elements [@doi:10.1038/s41586-023-06139-9].
 Notably, this mechanism comes with a computational cost that increases exponentially with respect to the length of the input sequence [@doi:10.48550/arXiv.2310.05869].

 The generalist capabilities of LLMs have led to the designation of “foundation models” [@{https://crfm.stanford.edu/}].
-Foundation models ([Glossary][Foundation model]) are models that achieve high performance by training a generic architecture on extremely large amounts of data in a self-supervised manner ([Glossary][Self-supervised learning]).
+[Foundation models][Foundation model] are models that achieve high performance by training a generic architecture on extremely large amounts of data in a [self-supervised][Self-supervised learning] manner.
 They can be fine-tuned for more specific tasks, because they are thought to derive generalisable representations and mechanisms by training on an amount of data large enough to learn the complexity of real-world systems.
 However, recent molecular foundation model benchmarks highlight clear discrepancies between the “foundational” aspirations of the pre-trained models and the real-world evaluation of their performance [@doi:10.1101/2023.10.16.561085;@doi:10.1101/2023.10.19.563100].
 Briefly, the benchmarks found that, on single cell classification tasks, the proposed foundation models did not outperform simple baselines consistently when applied "zero-shot," i.e., without fine-tuning.
 State-of-the-art methods such as scVI [@doi:10.1038/s41592-018-0229-2] and even the mere selection of highly variable genes was often statistically indistinguishable from the highly parameterised methods, and sometimes even yielded better classification outcomes.
-However, these are early models, and it could still be argued that, in line with the scaling hypothesis ([Glossary][Scaling hypothesis]), models may improve via a combination of the right architecture with sufficient amounts of data [@doi:10.48550/arXiv.2401.04720].
+However, these are early models, and it could still be argued that, in line with the [scaling hypothesis][Scaling hypothesis], models may improve via a combination of the right architecture with sufficient amounts of data [@doi:10.48550/arXiv.2401.04720].

 Indeed, molecular foundation models lag behind in size: while current-generation LLMs have around 100 billion parameters or more and are trained on enormous text corpuses (hundreds of billions to trillions of tokens), molecular foundation models have tens of millions of parameters (scGPT: 53M, Geneformer: 10M) and are trained on corpuses of tens of millions of cells, which (optimistically) yields hundreds of billions of individual data points.
 Thus, LLMs are currently about 2000 times larger than molecular foundation models, while arguably also dealing with a less complicated system.